maximilianobarriosn/Big_Data/README.md

 My name is Maximiliano and I am an Electronic Engineer from National Technological University (Argentina).
 I was a Python Developer but now I am working in Big Data & Cloud (GCP) projects.
 Preparing to certificate as a Professional Data Engineer in Google Cloud Platform.

-This directory includes code and examples related to Big Data Analytics and Processing.
+This repository includes code and examples related to Big Data Analytics and Processing.
 Also has some basic operations in Python, SQL, Linux, etc.

 Items in this repository:
 - [Dataproc Workflow Templates](dataproc-workflow-templates): this directory contains a project that implements Dataproc Workflow Templates, a tool of GCP to run Hadoop jobs using ephemeral clusters.